binarymachines/clips/README.md

 and it all just works. scpput works the same way of course, just in the opposite direction.

-mktunnel makes setting up SSH tunnels a bit easier.
-I often find myself having to jump into a private server through a bastion host. mktunnel basically wraps ssh *and* lets me use my aliases.
+<b>mktunnel</b> makes setting up SSH tunnels a bit easier.
+I often find myself having to jump into a private server through a bastion host.
+mktunnel basically wraps ssh *and* lets me use my aliases.